wzscq/crvframe/README.md

 # Config Your APP

-## Add Menu Items
+## Config Menu Items

 In the root directory of the crvframe configuration created at deployment time, locate the subdirectory apps/your_app_id/menus.
 There should be a JSON file menus.json.
 You can use this file to configure the app's menu.
-The contents of this file are shown below：
+The example of the contents of this file are shown below：

     [